The Partridge Family: Production

-At the end of the first season, Jeremy Gelbwaks' family moved out of the Los Angeles area, and the part of Chris was recast with actor Brian Forster.
-According to David Cassidy, Gelbwaks "had a personality conflict with every person in the cast and the producers" and especially did not get along with Cassidy or Bonaduce.
-A dog named Simone was featured in the first season, but it was phased out during the second season.
-At the beginning of the fourth season, four-year-old neighbor Ricky Stevens (Ricky Segall) was featured and would sing a children's song during each episode, but the character was dropped mid-season.
+At the end of the first season, Jeremy Gelbwaks' family moved out of the Los Angeles area, and the part of Chris was recast with the actor Brian Forster.
+According to Cassidy, Gelbwaks "had a personality conflict with every person in the cast and the producers" and especially did not get along with Cassidy or Bonaduce.
+A dog named Simone appeared in the first season, but it was phased out during the second season.
+At the beginning of the fourth season, a four-year-old neighbor, Ricky Stevens (Ricky Segall), appeared and sang a children's song during each episode, but the character was dropped mid-season.

 Music

-Music recorded for the pilot episode was produced by Monkees arranger Shorty Rogers.
-Songs for the ongoing series were recorded by music producer Wes Farrell.
+Music recorded for the pilot episode was produced by Shorty Rogers, a jazz musician and arranger who worked with the Monkees.
+Songs for the ongoing series were recorded by the music producer Wes Farrell.
 Chip Douglas was the first to be offered the job of producing the music, but declined.

-The studio concoction that forms the Partridge Family sound features lead singer David Cassidy, members of the Ron Hicklin Singers as backing vocalists, and several of the era's most highly regarded studio musicians, now known as "the Wrecking Crew".
-Cassidy's co-star and real-life stepmother Shirley Jones also features on the recordings, although there remains speculation that she can be heard more prominently in the television mixes of the songs than in the album mixes.
-In each episode of the sitcom the television family of six are seen on screen together in recording sessions and concert performances, playing the part of performers, but none except Cassidy and Jones was involved in any of the actual recordings.
-Two tracks on the 1970 debut LP The Partridge Family Album do not feature Cassidy.
+The studio concoction that forms the Partridge Family sound has lead singer David Cassidy, members of the Ron Hicklin Singers as backing vocalists and several of the era's most highly regarded studio musicians, now known as "the Wrecking Crew".
+Cassidy's co-star and real-life stepmother Shirley Jones also appears on the recordings, although there remains speculation that she can be heard more prominently in the television mixes of the songs than in the album mixes.
+In each episode of the sitcom, the television family of six are seen on screen together in recording sessions and concert performances, playing the part of performers, but none except Cassidy and Jones was involved in any of the actual recordings.
+Two tracks on the 1970 first LP, The Partridge Family Album, do not include Cassidy.
 These songs, "I'm on the Road" and "I Really Want to Know You", were sung in blended-harmony style by members of the Ron Hicklin Singers: brothers John and Tom Bahler, Ron Hicklin and Jackie Ward (who in 1963, as Robin Ward, charted with the no. 14 hit "Wonderful Summer").
-These professional singers feature throughout the Partridge Family's output.
+These professional singers appear throughout the Partridge Family's output.

 Cassidy was originally to lip sync to dubbed vocals with the rest of the cast but convinced Farrell that he could sing, and was allowed to join the studio ensemble as the lead singer.

-Season 1, Episode 1 is the sole episode of the series that does not use any version of the theme song, instead using the Rogers and Kelly Gordon song "Together (Havin' A Ball)" under the opening credits.
+Season 1, episode 1 is the only episode of the series that does not use any version of the theme song, instead using the Rogers and Kelly Gordon song "Together (Havin' A Ball)" under the opening credits.
 The first episode is also unique in that it does not include the animated main title, instead using shots of the Partridge Family singing "Together" as if in a performance.

-Two different songs were used as the opening theme to the television series.
-Season 1 features "When We're Singin'" (Wes Farrell and Diane Hildebrand):
+Two different songs were used as the opening theme for the television series.
+Season 1 uses "When We're Singin'" (Wes Farrell and Diane Hildebrand):